An Avon doctor wrongfully accused of sexually assaulting 11 patients is suing the town and officers who investigated him.

-Hartford Superior Court Judge Julia Dewey accepted the motion within 15 minutes of hearing from the doctor's defense team as well as an attorney representing two of the women who went to Avon police with allegations of sexual assault against Pourkavoos a few years ago.
+Hartford Superior Court Judge Julia Dewey accepted the motion within 15 minutes of hearing from the doctor's defense team, as well as, an attorney representing two of the women who went to Avon police with allegations of sexual assault against Pourkavoos a few years ago.

-Several told police rectal and breast exams given weren't appropriate, nor was the doctor wearing gloves at times.
+At the time, several people told police rectal and breast exams given weren't appropriate, nor was the doctor wearing gloves at times.

 "The state of Connecticut hired an expert witness.
 They hired their own doctor.
 They met with our experts.
 The experts agree that the examinations performed, under the circumstances, were appropriate,” Tomasiewicz said.